lesca/lemoe/backups/README.md

 * archlinux-profile.tar.gz
 * debian-profile.tar.gz

-The **termux profile backup** in this format `termux-profile-tar.gz` can be restored automatically.
-It automatically restores only if **lemoe** was setup in the first time.
+The **termux profile backup** in this format `termux-profile-tar.gz` is restored automatically only when **lemoe** was setup in the first time.
 You can manually restoer it by running this command: `lemoe.sh restore_termux`.

 ## Create backups with default names